JAntonioRosales/CE888---Data-Science-Project/README.md

 Welcome to this repository! :)

-This is where I'll document my Data Science journey.
+This is where I'll document my Data Science journey at the University of Essex.
-I'll be uploading code for the Lab sessions and Project for the CE888 Data Science module at the University of Essex.
+I'll be uploading code for the Lab sessions and the main Project for the CE888 Data Science module.